 Kiala Löytömäki is a multimedia artist, an organizer, an apprentice of the plants, and an ever-learning social worker, uplifting land and community care in their praxis.
-Kiala lives and creates on Sinixt territory with permission and deep commitment to learning how to live in respectful relationship.
+Kiala lives and creates on Musqueam, Skwxwú7mesh, and Tsleil-Waututh territory (Vancouver) with deep commitment to learning how to live in respectful relationship on these lands.
 Kiala moves, questions and dreams at the convergence of their mixed European ancestry (Sámi, Italian, Russian, Scottish), balancing the teachings of their Indigenous lineage and the complex history of the colonized/colonizing.
 They were grown in and are forever apprenticed to their Northwestern Sámi teachings.
 They were raised in the food and passion of their Italian Nonnis.

 Kiala’s movement through the world is constructed through their exploration of the constrictions and expansions of identity, honouring the power of identity politics and growing identity, also, into a vast and lifelong story of discovery.
 In their dance with complexity, nuance, story, critical questioning and being an eternal student to the world, Kiala questions with curiosity the relationship between white privilege, queerness, lineage, and the meaning of indigeneity that lives in their body.